 The 3-4 defense is one of football’s most popular defensive sets.
 High school and NFL teams will use the 3-4 defense to stop high-powered spread offenses.
 But what exactly is the 3-4 defense, and how do coaches use it?

-The 3-4 defense in football contains three defensive linemen, four linebackers, and four defensive backs.
+The 3-4 defense in football includes three defensive linemen, four linebackers, and four defensive backs.
+This scheme is used by most high school, college, and professional teams.

 In this article, we will show you exactly what the 3-4 defense is in football and why it’s so popular.